yngtdd/hyperspace/docs/source/results.rst

 search spaces can inform future model building.

 We can also explore the effects of the hyperparameters within each of the search spaces.
-When using minimization functions from `hyperspace.skopt`, we can then explore the partial dependencies between hyperparameters.
+Since Scikit-Optimize is integrated into HyperSpace, we can then explore the partial dependencies between hyperparameters.

 .. rubric:: References

 .. bibliography:: refs_results.bib
-   :cited:
+   :encoding: latex+latin
+   :notcited: